Romanian campaign (1916): Flămânda Offensive

-The defense of the passes
+Defense of the passes

 The command of the Austrian-Hungarian troops in Transylvania was assigned to Erich von Falkenhayn, who was fired from the position of Chief of General Staff after the failure at the Battle of Verdun, the opening of the Allied offensive on the Somme, the Brusilov Offensive and the entry of Romania into the war.
 He initiated his own offensive on 1 September.
 The first attack was directed against the Romanian 1st Army near the city of Hațeg.
 The attack stopped the advance of the Romanians.
 After eight days, two divisions of German mountain infantry almost managed to disperse the Romanian marching columns near Sibiu.
 The Romanian troops had to retreat towards the mountains, and the Germans managed to occupy Turnu Roșu Pass.
 On 4 October, the Romanian 2nd Army attacked the German forces at Brașov, but it was repulsed.
 The 4th Army that operated in the north of the country retreated when the 1st Austro-Hungarian Army exerted a moderate pressure on it.
 Therefore, by 25 October, the Romanian Army retreated to the initial lines before the offensive.